-In 1939, author Henry Miller wrote a semi-autobiographical novel that created a whole lot of controversy.
+In 1939, author Henry Miller wrote a semiautobiographical novel that created a whole lot of controversy.
 The book in question?
 "Tropic of Capricorn," which was banned in the United States until 1961 because of its explicit sexual content.
 The novel chronicles the protagonist's life, including a job at the "Cosmodemonic Telegraph Company of North America," which you can suspect influenced the book's title.
 But "Tropic of Capricorn" (as well as Miller's other famed book, "Tropic of Cancer") have roots outside the literary world and in the stars.

-Otherwise known as the Southern tropic, Tropic of Capricorn is one of five major circles of latitude that you'll find on a map or globe.
+Otherwise known as the Southern tropic, the Tropic of Capricorn is one of five major circles of latitude that you'll find on a map or globe.
 These latitudes are the imaginary east-west circles that indicate positions on Earth, when coupled with lines of longitude, which are imaginary circles intersecting the North and South poles and equator.
-The Tropics of Capricorn and Cancer were delineated because they are both places within the hemisphere where it's possible for the sun to be directly overhead.
+The Tropics of Capricorn and Cancer were delineated because they are both places within the hemispheres where it's possible for the sun to be directly overhead.
 For ancient travelers who used the heavens to guide their way, these were crucial demarcation lines.
 The five major lines of latitude mark specific points on Earth:

 - The Arctic Circle is located at approximately 66.5 degrees north latitude, or 66.5 degrees north of the equator.